 - Unknown chemicals - contact GFL Environmental at 306-244-9500

 Other Recycling Opportunities in the Community

-A variety of local retailers accept specific materials for disposal or recycling during their regular business hours.
-Visit Saskatchewan Waste Reduction Council's website for a list of places that accept household hazardous waste material.
+A variety of local retailers accept specific materials for disposal or recycling during regular business hours.
+Visit Saskatchewan Waste Reduction Council's website for a list of places that accept household hazardous waste materials.

 Leftover paint and empty paint cans are accepted without charge at all SARCAN recycling depots in Saskatoon.
 A complete list of items accepted under the Saskatchewan Paint Recycling Program can be found on SARCAN's website.
 Paint that is NOT accepted through the SARCAN program can be dropped off at Household Hazardous Waste Days.

 Electronics are accepted without charge at a number of drop-off centres in Saskatoon, including all SARCAN recycling depots.
 Residents and businesses can drop off approved products at one of ten Electronic Products Recycling Association (EPRA-SK) drop-off centres in Saskatoon.
 Approved products include:

 - computer equipment (keyboards, mice, cables and internal components)

 - desktop printers and fax machines, displays (TVs, computer monitors)